 The Bottom Line

 Propylene Glycol is safe.
-In the tiniest concentrations used in cosmetics, it won’t irritate skin, won’t give you cancer and won’t cause you any harm.
+It’s a helper ingredient that hydrates skin, allows other ingredients to better penetrate skin, enhances the texture of products, and helps the formula last longer.
+Unless you’re allergic to it, it won’t irritate your skin.
+In the tiniest concentrations used in cosmetics, it also won’t give you cancer and won’t cause you any harm.